History of Luxembourg (1984—present): Economic diversification

+Cross-border integration

-The period of 1989-1994 was marked by the creation of the European single market (1993) and Luxembourg's integration into the European Community's economic area.
-From the early 1990s, there was an increase of cross-border flows, which benefited the Luxembourgish economy and supported growth.
+The early 1990s were marked by the creation of the European single market (1993) and Luxembourg's integration into the European Community's economic area.
+There was an increase of cross-border flows, which benefited the Luxembourgish economy and supported growth.
 For its economic development, Luxembourg was strongly dependent on exchanges with its neighbouring regions.
 The Greater Region not only provided an increasing proportion of the workforce, but also contributed in a major way to the Grand Duchy's public revenue through direct and indirect taxes paid by cross-border commuters.

-Aside from the European sphere, the central features of the government's foreign policy were promoting foreign trade, attracting investment, and international development cooperation.

 Infrastructure

 In the mid-1990s, the government faced a considerable need for public investment, especially with regards to road transport, the health sector, waste management and water treatment.
 Aside from infrastructure, the focus points of government action were education reform, environmental protection, the modernisation of public administration, family policy, and social solidarity.

 1989 and 1994 elections

 The June 1989 election confirmed the ruling coalition in power, although both the CSV and LSAP lost seats.
 The government had a solid coalition faced with a divided opposition.
 There were 7 parties represented in the Chamber, which now included the ADR and two ecological parties.

 The 1994 election saw little change in power dynamics, with minor losses for the governing coalition.
 The CSV-LSAP partnership continued for another parliamentary term.